duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

   assert_enqueued_jobs 1 do
   # or you can assert how it is called `_with`
   assert_enqueued_with job: ActionMailer::DeliveryJob, args: [1, 'a'] do

   include ActionMailer::TestHelper
   test 'mail' do
     assert_performed_jobs 2, only: ActionMailer::DeliveryJob do
       product.charge(account)
     end
   end

+  # for email you can assert
+  assert_difference 'ActionMailer::Base.deliveries.size', 1 do
+    MyJob.perform_now
+  end